 This dough can be stored in the refrigerator for up to 6 days.

-To use refrigerated dough: place the dough in its bag on the kitchen counter and allow it to come to room temperature and rise for an hour before you want to use it and bake it.
+To use refrigerated dough: place the dough in its bag on the kitchen counter, then allow it to come to room temperature and rise for an hour before you want to use it and bake it.

 Can I freeze pizza dough?